-In Mastery, Robert Greene explains in great details why talent is not everything and how even if you’re born with a lack of obvious skills and higher intelligence, you can still excel in certain fields and amaze even your parents.
-But to do so, you must first understand that life is a kind of continuous apprenticeship where you must endlessly improve in your craft.
+In Mastery, Robert Greene explains in great detail why talent is not everything.
+How even if you’re born with a lack of obvious skills and higher intelligence you can still excel in certain fields and amaze the people around you.
+To do so, however, you need to understand that life is a kind of continuous apprenticeship where you must endlessly improve in your craft.

 The Core Idea:

-Life is to short to figure out how things work on your own.
+Life is too short to figure out how things work on your own.
 Your task in life should be to find a mentor who has most of the answers in the specific area you wish to improve.
 Consume and upgrade what they teach.
 Keep practicing till you’re one with the task.
-After mastering the basic skills you’ll start taking on newer projects and tackle bigger problems, which supposedly have to make you feel better about yourself and in general.
+After mastering the basic skills you’ll start taking on bigger projects and tackling bigger problems, which will eventually make you an expert in your field.

 Lesson #1: Discover Your Life’s Task, ASAP

-The sooner you realize what’s your main goal in life, the sooner you’ll start walking in the right direction.
+The sooner you realize what your main goal in life is, the sooner you will start going in the right direction.

 Imagine the following scene for a moment: You’re driving but you don’t know where you’re going.
 How will you understand when you have arrived?
 The answer: You won’t!
 If you don’t know where you’re going you will never reach the right place.